-A2: In accordance with the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554), election expenses, in relation to a candidate or a list of candidate(s) at an election, mean expenses incurred or to be incurred before, during or after the election period, for the purpose of promoting the election of the candidate/list of candidate(s), or prejudicing the election of another candidate or other candidates, and include the value of election donations consisting of goods and services used for that purpose.
+A2: In accordance with section 2 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+554), election expenses, in relation to a candidate at an election, means expenses incurred or to be incurred before, during or after the election period, by or on behalf of the candidate for the purpose of promoting the election of the candidate, or prejudicing the election of another candidate, and includes the value of election donations consisting of goods and services used for that purpose.
 Whether a particular item of expenditure should be regarded as an election expense is a question of fact to be answered in the circumstances of each case, such as the nature, circumstances and context of the expenditure.
 Candidate should consider whether a particular item of expenditure falls within the definition of election expense based on the circumstances.
-Candidate can also make reference to items of expenses which may be counted towards election expenses listed at Appendix 15 of the Guidelines on Election-related Activities in respect of the Legislative Council Election.
-Candidate should be counted as an election expense.
+Candidate can also make reference to items of expenses to be counted towards election expenses listed at Appendix 15 of the "Guidelines on Election-related Activities in respect of the Election Committee Subsection Elections".
+Candidate should consult his/her legal adviser if he/she has doubt as to whether an expenditure item should be counted as an election expense.
 Any legal fees incurred as a result will not be regarded as election expenses.